-The ex-Blizzards frontman spoke to over four hundred attendees and emphasised the need for mindfulness training in schools for children as young as 12.
+The ex-Blizzards frontman spoke to over four hundred attendees and emphasized the need for mindfulness training in schools for children as young as 12.

 The point of this being to provide them with “emotional scaffolding” and support to cope with the pressures of modern day life.